Kledenai/stringwise/README.md

 # stringwise

-**stringwise** is a fast and lightweight TypeScript library for comparing string similarity using bigram-based analysis.
+**stringwise** is a fast and lightweight TypeScript library for comparing string similarity using multiple algorithms like bigrams, Levenshtein, Jaro-Winkler, and Ratcliff/Obershelp.
 It’s ideal for fuzzy searching, intelligent suggestions, and natural language processing tasks where accuracy and performance matter.

 ## ✨ Why Use stringwise?

 - ⚡️ **Efficient and Lightweight**: Built for real-time performance in search and suggestion engines.
-- 📏 **Deterministic Similarity Score**: Uses bigram intersection for intuitive and consistent results.
+- 🧠 **Multiple Algorithms**: Choose from `default`, `levenshtein`, `jaro-winkler`, or `ratcliff-obershelp`.
+- 🎯 **Precise Similarity Control**: Use `round` option to control rating precision.
 - 🔍 **Fuzzy Matching Made Easy**: Quickly identify the best match among multiple strings.
 - 🔒 **Fully Typed**: Built with TypeScript for a safer developer experience.
 - 📦 **Modular Structure**: Ready to scale with your application needs.